 Our admission requirements are different for domestic and international students.
 For a complete breakdown of requirements for each group, please visit our Admissions Requirements webpage.

-If you have all of your documents available at the time of your application submission, we recomend that you submit the materials altogether.
-If you must submit any items after your application has been submitted, please email them to email@example.com.
+If you have all of your documents available at the time of your application submission, we recommend that you submit the materials altogether.
+If you must submit any items after your application has been submitted, please email them to firstname.lastname@example.org.
 Please note that until all documents are received the application will be on hold.